The best sales to shop this weekend: AirPods Pro, Hydro Flask, Reebok and more

-This weekend is all about celebrating the moms out there — but that doesn't mean you should pass up a chance to save on on a slew of great products.
+This weekend is all about celebrating the moms out there — but that doesn't mean you should pass up a chance to save on a slew of great products.
 If you've already scoured our list of Mother's Day deals, see below for a few sales that you should also be sure to shop this weekend.

 Tech and electronics